eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L03-Ansible with Azure/06-Playbook structure.md

 Playbooks are the language of Ansible's configurations, deployments, and orchestrations.
-They can be used to manage configurations of and deployments to remote machines.
-Playbooks are structured with YAML, a data serialization language, and support variables.
+You use them to manage configurations of and deployments to remote machines.
+Playbooks are structured with YAML (a data serialization language), and support variables.
 Playbooks are declarative and include detailed information regarding the number of machines to configure at a time.

 ### YML structure
-Yaml is based around the structure of key value pairs i.e. Key could be `name` and the name `myvaluename` for example
+Yaml is based around the structure of key value pairs.
+In the following example, Key is `name`, and the name is `mynamevalue`:

 ```yaml
 name: mynamevalue
 ```

-Indentation and new lines are used to separate key : value pairs.
+Indentations and new lines are used to separate key value pairs.

-In the **YAML** syntax there is no definition on how indentation is to be spaced.
-You can indent as many spaces as you wish, however it must be uniform throughout the file and commands must occur at the same level, or indentation spaces.
+In the YAML syntax there is no definition on how to space indentation.
+You can indent as many spaces as you want.
+However, the indentations must be uniform throughout the file, and commands must occur at the same level of indentation spaces.

-Every occasion when you there is indentation in **YAML**, that indented value is the value for the parent key.
-If your parent key already has a value you cant indent.
+When there is indentation in YAML, that identified value is the value for the parent key.
+If your parent key already has a value, then you cannot indent.

 ### Playbook components
-The following are some of the playbook components:
+The following list is of some of the playbook components:

-- `name` - the name of the playbook, can be any name you wish.
+- `name`.
+The name of the playbook, can be any name you wish.
-- `hosts` - lists where the configuration applied, or machines we are targeting.
-It can be a list of one or more groups or host patterns, separated by colons.
-It could also  contain groups, such as web servers, dbs if you defined these groups in your inventory.
+- `hosts`.
+Lists where the configuration is applied, or machines being targeted.
+Hosts can be a list of one or more groups or host patterns separated by colons.
+It can also contain groups such as web servers or databases, providing you defined these groups in your inventory.
-- `connection` - specifies the connection type.
+- `connection`.
+Specifies the connection type.
-- `remote_user` - the user to use to connect to complete the tasks.
+- `remote_user`.
+Specifies the user to use to connect to complete the tasks.
-- `var` - allows you to define variables that can be used throughout your playbook
+- `var`.
+Allows you for the definition of variables that can be used throughout your playbook.
-- `gather_facts` - determines whether to gather node data or not.
-Can be `yes` or `no`
+- `gather_facts`.
+Determines whether to gather node data or not.
+Can be `yes` or `no`.
-- `tasks` - indicates the start of the modules, where the actual configuration is defined.
+- `tasks`.
+Indicates the start of the modules where the actual configuration is defined.

 ### Running a playbook

-- You run a playbook with the command
+You run a playbook using the following command:

 ```pyhton
 ansible-playbook < playbook name >
 ```

-- You can also check the syntax of a playbook using the below command.
-This will run the playbook file through the parser to ensure its included files, roles, etc. have no syntax problems.
-You can also use the `--verbose`
+You can also check the syntax of a playbook using the following command.

 ```yml
 ansible-playbook --syntax-check
 ```

+This will run the playbook file through the parser to ensure its included items such as files and roles, and it has no syntax problems.
+You can also use the `--verbose` command.

-- To see what hosts would be affected by running a playbook you can run below command:
+- To see what hosts would be affected by running a playbook you can run the command:

 ```yml
 ansible-playbook playbook.yml --list-hosts
 ```

 ### Sample Playbook

-The following is a sample playbook that will create a Linux virtual machine in Azure.
+The following code is a sample playbook that will create a Linux virtual machine in Azure:

 ```yml
 - name: Create Azure VM